 Speaking about methods or approaches of translation: literal translation and free translation are two basic translating skills.
 Proper use of the two approaches can make your translation better.

-Literal translation refers to a method to render of text from one language to another by following closely the form of the source language.
-Definitely different from mechanical translation (word for word translation), literal translation shall provide fluent and accurate translation that is easily comprehended by the readers of the target language.
+Literal translation refers to a method to render text from one language to another by following closely the form of the source language.
+Definitely different from mechanical translation (word-for-word translation), literal translation shall provide a fluent and accurate translation that is easily comprehended by the readers of the target language.

 Are you sure you want to permanently delete the selected user(s)?

 When shipped from the factory, no passwords are set.

 When the Security Indicator flashes, enter the password and press Enter button.

 当安全指示灯闪亮时，输入密码，然后按 Enter 键。

 Double-click this icon to test your double-click settings.
 If this icon doesn’t change, adjust your settings using the grid above.”